 Dual diagnosis treatment exists especially for those who suffer from co-occurring disorders like NPD and addiction.
 In a dual diagnosis treatment program, patients are provided with a customized form of treatment that treats the whole person.
 This holistic approach allows patients the opportunity to address each issue individually.

 In a dual diagnosis rehab program, patients may be provided with a combination of behavioral therapy and certain medications.
-Research shows that this combination is the most effective in treating co-occurring disorders like NPD and substance abuse.
+Research shows that this combination is the most effective in treating co-occurring disorders like NPD and substance use.

 To learn more about narcissistic personality and addiction, or to find dual diagnosis treatment options near you, reach out to one of our specialists today.